 If you need extra 1-1/4" vacuum hose to connect to a top Installation, the stock no. is 551.
 This sells by the running foot and is available from Player-Care or could be obtained from your local vacuum-cleaner repair shop.
 In a very few cases, due to the construction of the original lower pump assembly, there is no way to remove part of it to make room for the addition of the suction box in a very practical way.
 In this infrequent situation, it is suggested that the upper left corner of the piano case (between the lid, above the piano hammers) be cleared.
 Use a hinge to attach the bottom of the box flush with top of the piano side.
 In this manner, the suction box may have the hose disconnected and simply swung outside the piano case when the piano is tuned.
 For this situation, it will require an extra length of hose.

-In setting the right amount of vacuum for the re-roll mode, it is suggested that you play the longest music roll you have.
-To identify the two operating controls, refer to Fig. 1.
-If the music plays too loudly at first, turn the Black Knob (Music Volume) counter-clockwise until a desirable level is attained.
-If you turn the knob all the way down and the volume is still too loud, turn the silver post (Rewind Speed Control) counter-clockwise until the music plays at a normal volume.
-Play the roll to the end, and then turn the Power Switch “OFF”.
-Next, turn the silver post (Fig. 1.) without the knob, all the way counter-clockwise, put Tempo lever at zero, shift the Play/Rewind lever to Rewind (or ReRoll).
-Turn the Power Switch back “ON”, and turn the post without the knob clockwise until the roll starts to rewind.
-This will set the minimum rewind speed when the roll can start re-rolling from a dead stop.
+In setting the right amount of vacuum for the re-roll mode, it is suggested that you play out the longest music roll you have.
+Stop at the end.
+Turn the potentiometer post (Fig. 1.) without knob, all the way counter-clockwise, Put tempo lever at zero, shift gears to re-roll.
+Turn suction box back on and turn this post clockwise until the roll barely starts to move.
+This will permanently set the minimum when it can start re-rolling from a dead stop.

 Conditions may change.
 Lower humidity conditions such as found in a heated home during the Winter may open up some new leaks in the player system.
 Especially one that has not been rebuilt and resealed.
 During this season the reroll circuit may have to be reset.